Tamas-Gavlider/choose-smart/README.md

 I chose the Lexend font because the game heavily emphasizes reading text.
 This font was specifically designed with dyslexia in mind, featuring wider letter spacing and consistent letter shapes to enhance readability.

 ### Features

+The website is comprised of a home page, a games page, and an instructions page.

+All Pages on the website are responsive and have:

 ## Technologies used